Omerr/research-guide/chapters/01 - Part 1 - Foundations/02-research-and-development.md

 The opposite extreme: treating Research as mystical work by brilliant people.
 The best a manager can do is not interrupt.

-I had the pleasure and privilege to work with many extremely skilled researchers.
+I've had the pleasure and privilege to work with many extremely skilled researchers.
 I can confidently say that this is simply not the case, as even the most talented researcher can benefit from skillful guidance.

 Specifically, even the most talented researcher benefits from: